Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/pin-only.md

         pivSession.SetYubiKeyPivPinOnly(PivPinOnlyMode.PinProtected);
     }
 ```

+Remember, it is not a good idea to set a YubiKey to PIN-derived, either alone or with
+PIN-protected.
+That is, unless you have an older YubiKey that works with an older
+application that supports only PIN-derived, you should not set a YubiKey to either
+`PinDerived` or `PinDerived | PinProtected`.

 In order to set a YubiKey to PIN-only the management key must be authenticated.
 This is
 necessary even if it has already been authenticated.
 The `SetYubiKeyPivPinOnly` method